ShannaSmith/Eye-Exercise/README.md

 ## Roadmap of Future Improvements
-         Increase UI by allowing the user to select the shape of the eyes and the color of the background.
-I would also like to add code that allows the user choose a nose and mouth to create a mor complete face.
+         Improve UI by allowing the user to select the shape of the eyes and the color of the background.
+         I would also like to add code that allows the user choose a nose and mouth to create a more complete face.

-## License: MIT
+### License: MIT